skim7713/sanghoonkim.github.io/_pages/teaching.md

 author_profile: true
 ---

-I receieved the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019.
+I received the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019.
 Teaching evaluations are available upon request.

 ## Instructor